ThemModdingHerds/velvet-beautifier/GUIDE.md

 ### The `GUI` way

-1. Launch `VelvetBeautifier.GUI`, it should look something like this:
+1. Launch `VelvetBeautifier` with the `--gui` argument, it should look something like this:
     ![Empty GUI](./assets/screenshots/gui-empty.png)
 2. Click on `Tools -> Create new mod` or just press `Ctrl + N` on your keyboard, you should see this:
     ![Create Mod GUI](./assets/screenshots/gui-create-mod.png)